ArcaneIrvine/ArcaneIrvine/README.md

 ## Hello 👋🏻 my name is Stavros and i am a computer science student

 - 🌍 I'm based in Greece
-- 📊 I'm a Data Scientist in the making
+- 📊 I'm a Deep Learning Engineer in the making
 - 🧠 I'm currently learning Machine Learning and Deep Learning
 - 👾 I'm open to collaborating on interesting and fun projects
 - 📬 You can contact me at efth.stavros@gmail.com